-We owe particular thanks to Alan Inder, our President and a founder member of the Society, whose 2011 book The Changing Face of Bishop’s Waltham sold out quickly and created funds that we have been able to reinvest in new publications.
+We owe particular thanks to Alan Inder, our late President and a founder member of the Society, whose 2011 book The Changing Face of Bishop’s Waltham sold out quickly and created funds that we have been able to reinvest in new publications.

 “We Will Remember Them” by Peter Ridley, Alan Inder and Tony Kippenberger

 This book, published in November 2018, records the stories of the 61 servicemen from Bishop’s Waltham who laid down their lives in the Great War, this “war to end all wars”.
 The 156-page book is packed with details of the men, their families and the war itself.
 With more than 50 illustrations, it captures the effect that this brutal conflict had on the men and women of a quiet rural town in Hampshire.

 The Bishop’s Waltham servicemen signed up to many different kinds of service on both land and sea, their common bond being that they all lived in or near a town of about 3,000 people.
 A town that had a brewery, nine public houses, five butchers, five bakers, two banks and two blacksmiths.
 A town whose families were closely linked by kinship and marriage and one that would directly feel the loss of so many of its young men.
 The youngest was just 16 when he was killed.